-In accordance with the federal law no. 6 of 2014, all Emirati male students must submit evidence of national service registration, exception or completion.
-For more information, please contact www.uaensr.ae.
+Tin accordance with the federal law no. 6 of 2014, all Emirati male students must submit evidence of national service registration, exception or completion.
+For more information, please contact www.uaensr.ae

-In addition to the entry requirements, applicants under the American curriculum must have a Math SAT score of 500.
+^{}In addition to the entry requirements, applicants under the American curriculum must have a Math SAT score of 500.
 UAE Nationals must complete an EMSAT with a score of 1100 English, 600 Arabic and 600 Math.
-Non-UAE nationals Arabic and Math score, subject to CAA requirements Genior secondary education documentation must be attested and equivalised as required by the UAE Ministry of Education; A letter of complete in Temperature for the embassy (if studied outside UAE) and/or school may be required along with a letter confirming cucmulative grade point average/s.
-Must complete programme of study and all years required for that curriculum at the senior secondary school (high school) - final 3 years of transcripts must be submitted as part of the application; Students shall pass the Islamic Education subject (for Arab Muslims) and the Arabic language subject (for Arab students) in the 10th; 11th; and 12th Grades, pursuant to the related laws and regulatory decrees.
+Non-UAE nationals Arabic and Math score, subject to CAA requirements

+^{} Senior secondary education documentation must be attested and equivalised as required by the UAE Ministry of Education; A letter of completion from the embassy (if studied outside UAE) and/or school may be required along with a letter confirming cucmulative grade point average/s.

+Must complete programme of study and all years required for that curriculum at the senior secondary school (high school) - final 3 years of transcripts must be submitted as part of the application; Students shall pass the Islamic Education subject (for Arab Muslims and Non-Arab Muslims) and the Arabic inaquage subject (for Arab students) in the 10th, 11th, and 12th Grades, pursuant to the related laws and regulatory decrees.

-May be required to sit/resit an IELTS/TOEFL to achieve the UG Direct Entry score requirement in the first or second term, based on Admissions Committee/Reajstry decision and academic procression; All conditions for the provisional entry will be stipulated on the offer letter.
+^{} May be required to sit/resit an IELTS/TOEFL to achieve the UG Direct Entry score requirement in the first or second term, based on Admissions Committee/Registry decision and academic progression; All conditions for the provisional entry will be stipulated on the offer letter

-The TOEFL Institution Code of The Emirates Academy of Hospitality Management is 7116.
-We recommend that students request that their result be sent to EAHM by the Testing Centre as soon as it is available.
-Scanned copies of the score certificates can be submitted along with the application documents (original score certificates need to be submitted to EAHM to complete the application prior to programme start).
+EAHM to complete the application prior to programme start).
 Every certificate received is officially verified and must be valid on the day that the student applies to the programme of study.